divyanshu887/GSoC-2022/README.md

 - :bug: Fixing bugs
 - :rocket: Deployed the Updated Chrome Extension to the Chrome Webstore.

+#### [NEW] Security Header Checker

+Cyberattack incidences have increased significantly as a result of the Internet's connections expanding exponentially.
+A significant number of links on today's social media platforms are malicious.
+So to safeguard users from those, I introduced the Security Header Checker API this summer.
+It enables the user to lookup for any link and get information about browsing status of that link.
+A header checker would be beneficial in making sure that our users are as secure as possible from those malicious links.

+#### [NEW] SSL Validator

+In today's world of the Internet, SSL certificates help keep user data secure, prevent attackers from creating a fake version of the site, verify ownership of the website and provide consumers a sense of security.
+So I introduced the SSL Validator API this summer.
+It enables the user to lookup for any link and get information about SSL certificates of that link.

 #### Unit Testing [ For Newly Created Features ]